tuxology/tracevizlab/labs/101-trace-navigation-in-tracecompass/README.md

 In this lab, you will learn to open a trace in Trace Compass and navigate the various views available.
 We will see in future labs what each of those views mean and what we can make of it.

 *Pre-requisites*: Have Trace Compass installed and opened.
 You can follow the [Installing TraceCompass](../006-installing-tracecompass) lab or read the [TraceCompass web site](http://tracecompass.org) for more information.
 You also need a trace to open.
-You can take the trace you did in the [Record a kernel trace](../003-record-kernel-trace-lttng) lab or take one of the traces coming with this tutorial.
+You can take the trace you did in the [Record a kernel trace](../003-record-kernel-trace-lttng) lab or take the trace that comes with this tutorial.

 - - -